QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 **Extended ASCII table (8 bits)**

 This is an extension of the ASCII table adding 128 characters.
-The set of character is NOT fixed.
-For instance, the character `130` can be a different character according to how the extended table is defined.
+It is NOT fixed.
+It means that given a character such as `130`, there is no warranty that all extended tables will have the same character for it.
 </div><div>

 **Unicode (UTF)**

 UFT-8 and other variants are mainly used in international applications.
-UTF-8 characters are stored on 4 bytes.
+UTF-8 characters are stored in 4 bytes.

 <br>